Valafi/UE5-Style-Guide/README.md

 ### Dimensions Are Powers of 2 <a name="textures--dimensions"></a>

-All textures, except for UI textures, must have its dimensions in multiples of powers of 2.
+All textures, except for UI textures, must have dimensions in multiples of powers of 2.
 Textures do not have to be square.

 For example, `128x512`, `1024x1024`, `2048x1024`, `1024x2048`, `1x512`.